 Activity data

 The more detailed method requires information on plant-specific waste throughput and abatement technology, obtained from the operators.
 There is normally a record kept of tonnage burnt as incinerator operators charge waste generators on that basis.

+If neither of these values is available, it is good practice to multiply the mass burn hourly rate of each incinerator by an estimated operating time.

 Data quality